 2010 Bracket 2011 Bracket 2012 Bracket

 2013 Bracket 2014 Bracket 2015 Bracket

-We can look at accuracy in terms of “what percent of games are predicted correctly?” or we can assess accuracy for the tournament as a whole (by advancing the team with the higher win probability in each game).
-Our best model correctly predicts the winner 87.1% of the time, and averages 6.5 Elite 8 teams, 2.8 Final 4 teams, and has correctly picked 11 of the past 16 champions.
-The table below provides some summary statistics on how the predictions from this model have performed in each year:
+We can look at accuracy in terms of “what percent of games are predicted correctly?” or we can assess accuracy for the tournament as a whole (by advancing the team with the higher win probability in each game), placing a higher weight on Final Four teams, champions, etc. Our composite win probability model correctly predicts the winner 84.6% of the time on historical predictions, averages 2.9 Final Four teams, and has correctly picked 9 of the past 17 champions.

-Check back once the bracket is released for our predictions for this year’s tournament
+Check back once the bracket is released for our predictions on this year’s tournament

-*These brackets were generated using average probabilities from eight separate models, advancing the team with the higher win probability in each game.
-For each year, all models were generated without data from that given year (e.g., for the 2016 tournament, models were built off of data from 2001-2015).
-The eight separate models each utilize a different collection of variables and/or a different prediction technique such as logistic regression, boosting, or lasso regression.
+*These brackets were generated using average probabilities from seven separate models, advancing the team with the higher win probability in each game.
+For each year, all models were generated without data from that given year (e.g., for the 2017 tournament, models were built off of data from 2001-2016).
+Each separate model utilizes a different collection of variables and/or a different prediction technique such as logistic regression, boosting, or lasso regression.